phajsi/LIM01/README.md

 ## Credits

-The Project was setup with the help of this tutorials:
+The Project was setup with the help of this tutorial:

 - [Django & React JWT Authentication](https://www.youtube.com/watch?v=QFDyXWRYQjY&list=PLJRGQoqpRwdfoa9591BcUS6NmMpZcvFsM)

-## More information

-**Wiki**
-The project wiki contains more detailed information about the product, technologies, examples and use cases.